DAC-1: Prototype

 The Data Processing department had already been experimenting with an IBM 704 computer displaying points on the IBM 780 display which were recorded to 8 mm film.
 One early use was plotting traffic simulations.
 However, the displays were not based on storage tubes, so the images disappeared shortly after they were drawn.
 In order to keep the image on the screen, the program had to be put into a loop, continually refreshing the display.
 While this was happening the computer could not be used for other tasks.
 Although it was suitable for demonstration purposes, a real-world system would need additional hardware to offload this task from the CPU.

 Another problem was printing the diagrams.
 GM solved this problem by using an approach developed by Boeing, replacing the milling head of a computerized milling machine with a ball-point pen and connecting the inputs of the mill to the 704 computer.
 To address the extremely limited amount of memory available on the 704, they broke the diagrams down into 32-by-32-inch squares, which could be plotted with enough accuracy that they could be loaded up as separate tiles and still line up perfectly when plotted as part of complete diagrams.
-A set of rollers were added to allow the plotter to move a single 96 in piece of paper around the drawing surface on demand, meaning that the paper did not have to be cut into pieces.
+A set of rollers was added to allow the plotter to move a single 96 in piece of paper around the drawing surface on demand, meaning that the paper did not have to be cut into pieces.
 The paper was delivered in rolls, allowing diagrams to be any length.

 The final problem was to convert the existing diagrams, on paper, into computer data.
 The solution was to re-print the diagrams onto clear acetate and place them in front of the 780 display.
 The computer then moved the display's dot across the screen, where it would be periodically occluded by the lines on the acetate.
 A photomultiplier tube noticed these drops in output and recorded them.
 Since diagrams consist largely of whitespace and a few lines, a simple raster scan would be too time-consuming.
 Instead, when the program noticed a line it would scan a circle of points around the last hit, attempting to find the line again.
 The system allowed the digitizing of 6,000 points a second.
 The output was a set of cubic polynomials that described the line smoothly.